piyush-json/vrgda-exp/README.md

 in this [blogpost](https://www.paradigm.xyz/2022/08/vrgda).
 This repository contains an anchor solana program and typescript test and implements a linear token issuance schedule as mentioned in their original blogpost (highly recommended read).
+The repository also has a barebones lite-svm test w

 To test, do: